If you’re a video game enthusiast ready to take your hobby from fantasy to reality, consider an online game design degree.

 Master’s in Game Design

-This one- to two-year commitment can really set you apart in this industry, helping you land highly sought after positions in concept development or team leadership.
-You will likely participate in a practicum project that involves scripting, sketching, animating, programming and developing your own game or application.
+This 1- to 2-year commitment can really set you apart in this industry, helping you land highly sought after positions in concept development or team leadership.
+You will likely participate in a practicum project that involves scripting, sketching, animating, programming, and developing your own game or application.

-If earning a degree quickly is a priority to you, and you are able to study full time, look for online Game Design colleges that offer accelerated programs for online learners.
-As an example, through an accelerated program you may be able to earn a bachelor’s degree in as little as two years!
+If earning a degree quickly is a priority to you, and you are able to study full time, look for online game design colleges that offer accelerated programs for online learners.
+As an example, through an accelerated program you may be able to earn a bachelor’s degree in as little as 2 years.

-With an online Game Design degree, you could be quite successful in the world of video game development – whether you want to work in artistic or technical creation or both – but your options don’t end there!
+With online degrees, you could be quite successful in the world of video game development – whether you want to work in artistic or technical creation or both – but your options don’t end there.

 Your degree could also help you land a career as a/an: